- Brand name

 - medicines used to treat high blood pressure or heart problems called angiotensin II receptor blockers, such as candesartan, valdesartan, telmisartan, olmesartan or irbesartan.

-- other medicines used to treat high blood pressure including any that contain aliskiren
+- other medicines used to treat high blood pressure including any that contain aliskiren (see also information under the heading "When you must not take it")

 - diuretic tablets - also called fluid or water tablets